REYNEP/amVK/.readme/amVK.md

  *
  *    D: PIPELINE - Intro1
  *       -VkPipelineLayout is a must [even created (vkCreatePipelineLayout)  with   null/0   is okay....]
  *
+ *        Having MANY amVK_GraphicsPipe would consume hell lot of Memory that we wont actually ever need.... mostly 99% stuffs will be COMMON between MESHES/OBJECTS
+ *        So, we create a BasePipe....
+Change stuffs that varies, outside that 99% zone (e.g. vert, frag)....
+Those 1% stuffs can be stored   locally in these MESHES/OBJECT
+ *        METAPHORE: you can think of amVK_GraphicsPipe   like a STORE of PIPES.... you take PIPE/s from there to build_pipeline()
+ *
  *
  *